Monday, 24 March 2025

 “If the intentions to plant, reforest and mitigate this type of environmental damage are valued, then it’s welcomed.”

-The Bolivian “sovereign carbon credits” will comply with rules for offsetting under the Paris Agreement on climate change, meaning that foreign countries could purchase them in order to count the carbon sequestered toward meeting their own national climate targets, according to Laconic Infrastructure Partners, which is assisting with the sale.
+The Bolivian “sovereign carbon credits” will comply with “Article 6” rules for offsetting under the Paris Agreement, meaning that foreign countries could purchase them to meet their own national climate targets, according to Laconic Infrastructure Partners, which is assisting with the sale.

-(Reporting by Monica Machiaco and Alexander Villegas; Editing by Sandra Maler)
+(Reporting by Monica Machiaco and Alexander Villegas; Additional reporting by David Stanway in Singapore; Editing by Sandra Maler and Stephen Coates)

 Related Articles